asd757817/MM1_model/README.md

 # README
-This is a simulation for M/M/1 model
+This is a simulation for M/M/1 model.

 ## Usage
 ```